monroeco12/reddit-content-filter/README.md

 4. **Reddit Account Credentials:** You'll need the Reddit username and password for the account that will be used to interact with Reddit.

 # Configuration
-Before running the program, you need to configure it by providing the necessary credentials and file paths.
+Before running the program, you need to configure it by providing the necessary credentials.
 Here's how to do it:
 1. Replace the placeholders in the RUN.py file with your Reddit API credentials:
    - 'client_id': Replace "ADD_CLIENT_ID_HERE" with your actual client ID.
    - 'client_secret': Replace "ADD_CLIENT_SECRET_HERE" with your actual client secret.
    - 'user_agent': Replace "ADD_USER_AGENT_HERE" with your unique user agent.
    - 'password': Replace "ADD_PASSWORD_HERE" with your Reddit account password.
    - 'username': Replace "ADD_USERNAME_HERE" with your Reddit username.

+# Usage
+The program can run automatically by using 'cron' or other similar software.
+The following 'cron' command will run the program every 20 minutes: **/20 * * * * /your/path/to/RUN.py*

+The program will do the following:
+1. Initialize a connection to Reddit using your credentials.
+2. Read keywords, flairs, and URLs from text files.
+3. Create a dictionary to store the counts of hidden posts based on keywords, flairs, and URLs.
+4. Iterate through your subscribed subreddits and their 'Hot' posts.
+5. For each post, it checks if it matches any of the keywords, flairs, or URLs.
+If it does, the post is hidden, and the program updates the count in the dictionary.
+6. After processing all posts, the program logs the counts of hidden posts in a log file along with the program's execution time.
+7. Finally, it archives the log file.